wordmage/dnd-miscellany/SOURCES/Otterfolk/Otterfolk.md

 You are bound by an oath, a duty, or a job and you are constantly reminded of it by your unconscious mind:

 - Increase your Wisdom or Charisma score by 1, to a maximum of 20.
-- Once after a long rest, you can regain a number of expendable dice (such as Sorcerer's sorcery points or Monk's ki points) equal to your proficiency bonus.
-You can only regain one type of expendable dice.
+- Once per long rest, you can regain a number of expendable points (such as Sorcerer's sorcery points or Monk's ki points) equal to your proficiency bonus.
+If you have multiple of such points, you can only regain one type of them.

 ### Feywild Mercantile
 *Prerequisite: Otterfolk*